Milosevic02/Milosevic02/README.md

 - Computer Networks (Client-Server Communication)

 ### Areas of Interest
-Artificial Intelligence, AI, backend, and data handling.
-While I have a good understanding of frontend, I prefer problem-solving over styling, although I have gone through frontend development to have a holistic view of web development.
+Artificial Intelligence, Machine Learning, Backend, and Data science.
+While I possess a solid grasp of frontend development, my inclination leans towards problem-solving rather than styling.
+Nevertheless, I have immersed myself in frontend development to attain a comprehensive understanding of web development as a whole.

 ### Personal Traits
 I enjoy teamwork, as confirmed by my participation in two competitions during my second year of college.
 In addition to winning prizes at these competitions, I have gained valuable knowledge and new connections.
 I continue to explore different areas of software engineering, both through my university studies and independently.